Drop Your Assumptions and Pick Up the Evidence: Strategies for Communication with Parents about Vaccines

 About this Independent Study

-Expiration Date: This activity was originally released on July 10, 2019 and is available for continuing education credit until July 9, 2021
+Expiration Date: This activity was originally released on July 10, 2019 and is available for continuing education credit until July 9, 2023.
+Reviewed/updated on January 21, 2020.

 Most parents in the U.S. vaccinate their children, but there is more work to be done to meet the Healthy People 2020 goals of 80 percent.
-Recent data suggests that vaccine hesitancy is a growing problem, specifically the number of parents who are opting their child out of required school entry immunizations for non-medical reasons.
-In Washington, around 4 percent of parents exempt their child.
+Recent data suggest that vaccine hesitancy is a growing problem, specifically the number of parents who are opting children out of required school entry immunizations for non-medical reasons.
+In Washington, around four percent of parents exempt their child.

 Who Should Attend